RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 <note><b>Notes:</b>

-- A unique constraint requires the existance of an exact-match index prior to its creation.
+- A unique constraint requires the existence of an exact-match index prior to its creation.
 For example, trying to create a unique constraint governing attributes: `first_name` and `last_name` of entities with label `Person` without having an exact-match index over `Person`'s `first_name` and `last_name` attributes will fail.

 - A unique constraint is enforced for a given node/edge only if all the constrainted properties are set (non-null).
 - Unique constraints are not enforced for array-valued properties.